Skip to Content

 Ovulation is the release of one or more eggs from your right or left ovary.

-During ovulation, that occurs about one week after your period, some women will experience vaginal spotting that last hours or a few days.
-Also, if you can tell your next period date, ovulation will take place about 14 – 16 days from your next period.
+During ovulation, which for many women happens roughly in the middle of the menstrual cycle, some women will experience vaginal spotting that last hours or a few days.
+Also, if you can tell your next period date, ovulation will take place about 14 days before your next period.

 This guide explains all signs of ovulation you should know.